KieranSweeden/gig-mate/README.md

 Live view mode is integral in making the application useful in a live environment.
 In it's simplest form, this feature should be integrated in the MVP of GigMate.
 However possible functionality for live view mode, is allowing the user to set how many tracks they'd like to see at once on screen at a time.
 If time is available, this feature should be integrated.

 Drag n Drop is an interface that users are familiar with, making it easy to learn and it also looks elegant due to it's simplicity, which falls directly in line with the project's goals.
-It should therefore be included in the MVP of GigMate.
+It should therefore be included within the MVP of GigMate.

 [Return to Contents 🡡](#contents)